How to Install FFmpeg on Fedora Linux

 libavutil 59.
 39.100 / 59.
 39.100

 libavcodec 61.
-19.100 / 61.
-19.100
+19.101 / 61.
+19.101

-Install Additional Multimedia Codecs
+Install Multimedia Codecs for FFmpeg on Fedora

-Intel (recent GPUs with Quick Sync)
+Intel (Recent GPUs with Quick Sync)

 sudo dnf install intel-media-driver

-Intel (older GPUs)
+Intel (Older GPUs)

 sudo dnf install libva-intel-driver

-sudo dnf swap mesa-va-drivers mesa-va-drivers-freeworld
+sudo dnf swap mesa-va-drivers mesa-va-drivers-freeworld --allowerasing

-sudo dnf swap mesa-vdpau-drivers mesa-vdpau-drivers-freeworld
+sudo dnf swap mesa-vdpau-drivers mesa-vdpau-drivers-freeworld --allowerasing

-NVIDIA (VAAPI wrapper for NVENC/NVDEC)
+NVIDIA (VAAPI Wrapper for NVENC/NVDEC)

 sudo dnf install libva-nvidia-driver

-Verify Hardware Acceleration Support
+Verify FFmpeg Hardware Acceleration Support

-ffmpeg -hide_banner -encoders | grep vaapi
+ffmpeg -hide_banner -encoders 2>/dev/null | grep vaapi

 V..... h264_vaapi H.264/AVC (VAAPI) (codec h264)